 Who We Are/What We Do

-Established in 1999 by the Virginia General Assembly, the Virginia Foundation for Healthy Youth (VFHY) leads statewide efforts to reduce and prevent youth tobacco use and childhood obesity.
+Established in 1999 by the Virginia General Assembly, the Virginia Foundation for Healthy Youth (VFHY) empowers Virginia’s youth to make healthy choices by reducing and preventing youth tobacco use, substance use and childhood obesity.
 VFHY receives no taxpayer funds.
 Its budget comes from an 8.5% share of Virginia’s annual payments from the nation’s major tobacco manufacturers through the Master Settlement Agreement (MSA).

 We Get Results

-Since we began working with youth in 2001, the number of high school students who smoke in Virginia has been cut more than in half!
+Since we began working with youth in 2001, the number of high school and middle school students who smoke in Virginia has been cut by nearly 80 percent!

 Tobacco Use Prevention